 - Enter the activation code at the prompt;

-- Check mobile device for a security code;
+- Check phone or mobile device for a security code;

 - Enter the security code at the prompt to complete the Secure Access registration process.